STCast: Adaptive Boundary Alignment for Global and Regional Weather Forecasting: Experiments

 \subsection{Main Results}

-\textbf{Low-resolution Global Weather Forecasting.} We evaluate forecasting performance using two standard metrics: RMSE and ACC.
+\textbf{Low-resolution Global Forecasts.} We evaluate the performance with two metrics: RMSE and ACC.
 Due to significant scale variations across atmospheric variables, direct comparison using absolute values is infeasible.
 We therefore present normalized RMSE and ACC scores in \cref{tab:global}, where STCast demonstrates consistent superiority over baselines across all benchmarks, with particularly significant gains in long-term predictions.
 Further validation through real-value RMSE and ACC comparisons (1-10 day) in \cref{fig:global} confirms STCast's state-of-the-art performance across multiple variables.
-This enhancement is attributed to our month-specific training strategy, which effectively captures both seasonal dependencies and month-to-month variations in weather systems.
+This enhancement is attributed to our month-specific training strategy, which effectively captures both seasonal dependencies and month-to-month variations in atmospheric system.
 Complementary visualization in \cref{fig:vis} compares spatial error distributions for five key variables across three methods, providing qualitative evidence of STCast's reduced prediction uncertainty.

-\textbf{High-resolution Regional Weather Forecasting.} As demonstrated in \cref{fig:sketch}, we compare mean RMSE and ACC scores across five surface variables against Direct Training and OneForecast \cite{oneforecast}.
+\textbf{High-resolution Regional Forecasts.} As demonstrated in \cref{fig:sketch}, we compare mean RMSE and ACC scores across five surface variables against Direct Training and OneForecast \cite{oneforecast}.
 Quantitative analysis reveals that direct-trained STCast (without dynamic boundary) and OneForecast achieve comparable performance.
-However, implementing our dynamic boundary condition in STCast yields significant improvements: mean RMSE decreases by 0.05 while mean ACC increases by 0.1.
+However, implementing our dynamic boundary condition in STCast yields significant improvements: RMSE decreases by 0.05 while ACC increases by 0.1.
 This enhancement confirms the critical role of adaptive boundary modeling in regional forecasting systems.
-Complementary visualization of 6-hour regional forecasts for U10 and MSL in \cref{fig:region} provides performance validation.
-Error analysis demonstrates STCast's superior accuracy, achieving near-zero relative errors of just 0.7\% for U10 and 0.1\% for MSL - substantially lower than competitors.
+Complementary visualization of 6-hour regional forecasts for X-direction wind at 10m height (U10) and Mean Sea-Level pressure (MSL) in \cref{fig:region} provides validation.
+Error analysis demonstrates STCast's superior accuracy, achieving near-zero errors of 0.7\% for U10 and 0.1\% for MSL - substantially lower than competitors.